-Drought is a major natural hazard for societies in semi-arid climates (Van Loon, 2015) which demands increasing levels of adaptation and resilience measures to guarantee water supply (Watts et al., 2012), particularly in water-stressed environments.

-Rain-fed agriculture (Tigkas and Tsakiris, 2015), and even the enduring natural vegetation are very exposed to drought, especially under climate change, which has long-lasting implications for the local environment (Gudmundsson et al., 2014).
+Drought is a major natural hazard for societies in semi-arid climates (Van Loon, 2015) and demands increasing levels of adaptation and resilience measures to guarantee water supply (Watts et al., 2012), particularly in water-stressed environments.
+Rainfed agriculture (Tigkas and Tsakiris, 2015) and even the enduring natural vegetation are very exposed to drought, especially under climate change, which has longlasting implications for the local environment (Gudmundsson et al., 2014).
 Knowing that complex interactions take place in the land-atmosphere system under drought, the traditional meteorological or hydrologic approach may overlook drought-relevant interactions between evapotranspiration and soil moisture (Teuling et al., 2013).

-To track drought status and to analyze the interactions of the atmosphere-land system modern drought monitoring combines evapotranspiration, soil moisture and even vegetation anomalies in composite drought indices, such as the Objective Drought Indicator (OBDI) integrated in the U.S. Drought Monitor (Svoboda et al., 2002) or the Combined Drought Indicator of the European Drought Observatory (Sepulcre-Cantó et al, 2012).
-The use of this combined approach to monitoring drought is on the upward trend because even parsimonious composite drought indices like the probabilistic precipitation vegetation index (PPVI) (Monteleone et al., 2020) outperform the capabilities of common indices to characterize drought.
-One of the major advantages of composite indices is that they facilitate the characterization of drought from multiple perspectives (e.g., Meteorological, Hydrological or Agricultural).
+To track drought status and to analyze the interactions of the land-atmosphere system, modern drought monitoring combines evapotranspiration, soil moisture and even vegetation anomalies in composite drought indices, such as the Objective Blends of Drought Indicators (OBDI) integrated in the U.S. Drought Monitor (USDM; Svoboda et al., 2002) or the Combined Drought Indicator (CDI) of the European Drought Observatory (Sepulcre-Canto et al., 2012).
+The use of this combined approach to monitoring drought is on an upward trend because even parsimonious composite drought indices like the probabilistic precipitation vegetation index (PPVI) (Monteleone et al., 2020) outperform the capabilities of common indices to characterize drought.
+One of the major advantages of composite indices is that they facilitate the characterization of drought from multiple perspectives (e.g., meteorological, hydrological or agricultural).
 Conversely, composite indices can be impractical to explore the mechanisms of drought, whose understanding may require focusing on key variables of the system.
 Unfortunately, evapotranspiration and soil moisture are still challenging to monitor compared to the meteorological, hydrological or vegetation variables currently regularly recorded.
-Despite the relevance of these two variables in the recurrence of drought and heat waves (Zampieri et al., 2009; Dasari et al., 2014), even at short time scales (Teuling et al., 2018), relatively few studies have evaluated their anomalies due to the limited availability of data of sufficient spatial and temporal resolution.
+Despite the relevance of these two variables in the recurrence of drought and heat waves (Zampieri et al., 2009; Dasari et al., 2014), even at short timescales (Teuling, 2018), relatively few studies have evaluated their anomalies due to the limited availability of data of sufficient spatial and temporal resolution.

-Well-known drought indices such as the standardized precipitation index (SPI) (McKee, Doesken and Kleist, 1993) and the Palmer drought severity index (PDSI) (Palmer, 1965), primarily defined on the monthly scale, can lack detail to identify short-term anomalies of temperature, wind or radiation originating "flash droughts" (Otkin et al., 2013).
-Rain-fed agriculture and natural vegetation are particularly sensitive to quickly evolving droughts in specific moments of the growing season (Saini and Westgate, 1999), which subsequently generates evapotranspiration and soil moisture anomalies of short and long-term impact (Jimenez et al., 2011).
-Recently, there is more interest in using drought indices with high temporal resolution for short-term drought monitoring, such as the SPI and other indices at the weekly scale (Otkin et al., 2015).
-Indices with this short-term time scale include the weekly-scale evapotranspiration deficit index (ETDI) and the soil moisture deficit index (SMDI) (Narasimhan & Srinivasan, 2005).
-The ETDI and SMDI indices are variable-specific enabling full characterization of anomalies at specific levels of the land-atmosphere system.
-This is especially useful in the Mediterranean climates where not only rainfall anomalies originate drought (Vicente-Serrano et al., 2004).
+Well-known drought indices such as the standardized precipitation index (SPI) (McKee et al., 1993) and the Palmer drought severity index (PDSI) (Palmer, 1965), primarily defined on the monthly scale, can lack detail to identify shortterm anomalies of temperature, wind or radiation-originating "flash droughts" (Otkin et al., 2013).
+Rainfed agriculture and natural vegetation are particularly sensitive to quickly evolving droughts in specific moments of the growing season (Saini and Westgate, 1999), which subsequently generate evapotranspiration and soil moisture anomalies of shortand long-term impact (Jiménez et al., 2011).
+Recently, there has been more interest in using drought indices with high temporal resolution for short-term drought monitoring, such as the SPI and other indices at the weekly scale (Otkin et al., 2015).
+Indices with this short-term timescale include the weekly-scale evapotranspiration deficit index (ETDI) and the soil moisture deficit index (SMDI) (Narasimhan and Srinivasan, 2005).
+The ETDI and SMDI are variable-specific, enabling full characterization of anomalies at specific levels of the land-atmosphere system.
+This is especially useful in the Mediterranean climates where drought originates from not only rainfall anomalies (Vicente-Serrano et al., 2004).